stoeps13/connections-doc/source/admin/admin/r_admin_act_administrative_props.md

     members
     :   Vector of hash tables representing the members returned from the MemberService object.

+    !!! note
-    **Note:** In 2.5, this command named changed from setMemberAccess to setMembersAccess.
+    In 2.5, this command named changed from setMemberAccess to setMembersAccess.

 AccessControlService.setOwnerAccess\(java.util.Vector activities, java.util.Hashtable owner\)
 :   Sets the specified member as an owner of the specified activities.
 Returns a java.util.Vector object; each object in the vector is a java.util.Hashtable object that describes one activity whose access could not be modified.
 A returned empty vector indicates success.